usnistgov/mobile-threat-catalogue/_authentication-threats/AUT-4.md

     ID: AUT-4
     Threat: "Inferring the PIN/password from screen smudges"
     ThreatOrigin: "Smudge Attacks on Smartphone Touch Screens [^124]"
     ThreatDescription: "Typical device usage scenarios result in fingerprints and smudges being left on the screen of a mobile device.
 Repeated taps to the same location on the screen may be discernable due to the clustering and build-up of similar prints, potentially allowing an attacker to infer some or all of the numbers or characters that appear in a device unlock PIN or password.
-This greatly facilitates an educated brute-force attack against the device unlock PIN or passcode, particularly when combined with similar attacks, such as recording events of PIN entry by a user."
+This greatly facilitates an educated brute-force attack against the device unlock PIN or passcode, particularly when combined with similar attacks, such as recording events of device unlock by the a user."
     ExploitExample:
     CVEExample:
     PossibleCountermeasures: